← Back to 後漢書

 [] []

 When he was cleared he headed home south.
 Thousands of carriages of Runan and Nanyang gentry met him leaving Luoyang.
 [1] Two fellow townsfolk who shared his cell insisted on escorting him.
-He told them their company would only deepen suspicion.
+Pang turned and said to Tao and the others, "Your following me now doubles my disaster."
 They slipped home separately.
 Note [1]: liang here counts carriages, not pairs of horses only.
-The Book of Documents counts war carts by liang.
+The Documents says, "War chariots three hundred liang."

 138